Beholder (horse): 2015: five-year-old season

 For the second year in a row, Beholder took the Santa Lucia Stakes, run at a distance of 1+1/16 mi on April 10, 2015.
 With Stevens returning as her rider, she tracked Uzziel until pulling away for a 3 3/4 length win.
-"The game was pretty much over going into the first turn and it was sort of a glorified workout, which is something you hope for in a race like this", Stevens said.
+"The game was pretty much over going into the first turn and it was sort of a glorified workout, which is something you hope for in a race like this," Stevens said.
 "She's the best filly I've ever sat on and I'm not sure she's not the best horse I've ever ridden."

 After missing the Grade 1 Vanity Stakes and an anticipated match-up with improving Warren's Veneda in May due to a fever similar to that which prevented her from competing in the 2014 Breeders' Cup Distaff, Beholder was given time off.
-She returned in the Grade III Adoration Stakes on June 13, where she defeated Warren's Veneda by a comfortable 1 1/4 lengths in 1:41.67.
+She returned in the Grade III Adoration Stakes on June 13, where she defeated Warren's Veneda by 1 1/4 lengths in 1:41.67.
 Beholder followed up with a win in the Grade I Clement L. Hirsch Stakes, winning by 7 lengths without being touched with the whip.
 Her behavior had markedly improved as she matured, with Stevens commenting, "She went from being a cantankerous kid to a laid-back grandma."
 With that victory, she became the first horse since 1976, male or female, to win Grade I stakes races at ages 2, 3, 4, and 5.
 While other horses had won Grade I stakes four years in a row, she was notable for being the only horse to have done so beginning at age two.